-For this month’s “9 on the 9th” post, I’m wishing on a four-leaf clover in honor of St. Patrick’s Day.
-While I’m hoping for just one holiday where I don’t have to step over splatters of puke on the streets of Manhattan, I’m also hoping for some real changes in film music.
+I’m wishing on a four-leaf clover in honor of St. Patrick’s Day.
+While I’m hoping for just one holiday where I don’t have to step over splatters of puke on the streets of Manhattan, I’m also hoping for some real changes for the future of film music.
 Some wishes are purely selfish (hey, it’s my blog after all), but most are hopefully more universal and far-reaching.
 Some are new topics, while others are well-worn yet still frustratingly viable issues for discussion.
 I didn’t assign numerical values for this round, and each of the wishes are listed in no particular order of importance.
 So don’t read in between the lines, only the lines that are there.

 Writers offer more in-depth discussion of film music

 In much of the writing about film music, where is the discussion of the music?
 Reviews that discuss the film more than the music, liner notes that give more historical anecdotes and only cursory musical information or analysis, music analyses that consist of “Instrument X played this while Instrument Y played that”… Yup, I’ve been guilty of all three.
 Often the content is out of our control once it goes through an editor and studio approval.
 But for those instances where we’re in the driver’s seat, let’s dig deeper.
 We owe it to our readers and to our profession.
 Words often fall flat when talking about music, but even a flat analysis can have merit as opposed to no discussion at all.

 When so much of the Hollywood product is temped to death and forced into a formulaic cookie-cutter mold, musical experiments in emotion and drama are being explored abroad.
 It’s hard enough to keep up with even the major Hollywood films, much less smaller and international films.
 But by neglecting the scores in other playgrounds, we do ourselves and the community a great disservice.